mohanson/daze/README.md

 ## Client Protocols

-The daze client implements five different proxy protocols in one port.
+The daze client implements 6 different proxy protocols in one port.
 These protocols are http proxy, https tunnel, socks4, socks4a, socks5 and socks5h.

 ```sh
 # Protocol http proxy